gjanesch/data-and-the-world/content/posts/Post013 - Array to LaTeX Matrix/index.md

 [1] "\\begin{bmatrix} 3 & 4 & 5 \\\\ 6 & 7 & 9 \\\\ 4 & 5 & 122 \\end{bmatrix}"
 {{< / highlight >}}

-But it turns out `cat()` will print things out with the escaping backslashes suppressed, so we just run the output through that:
+But it turns out `cat()` will print things out with the escaped backslashes, so we just run the output through that:

 {{< highlight r >}}
 > cat(array_to_LaTeX(A))